 As your starts begin maturing, bearing their “true” leaves, we know the time is drawing near to transplant.
-Transplanting can be a stressful time for growers as it is not uncommon to lose plants to “transplant shock.”
-When our plants spend the first few weeks of their lives indoors, a virtually weatherless environment, and then are dropped into the ground, they are slow to begin growing again because of the shock of the outside elements—and sometimes they are unable to recover.
+Transplanting can be stressful for growers because it is common to lose plants to “transplant shock.”
+When our plants spend the first few weeks of their lives indoors, in a virtually weatherless environment, and then are dropped into the ground, they can become "shocked" due to the outside elements—and sometimes they are unable to recover.
 The heat and cold, sunlight, wind, and rain can all damage your plants when they aren’t used to receive so much of it.
 That is why you must gradually expose your plants to the outside elements on a daily basis.
 This process is referred to as “hardening off”.

 The idea of “hardening off” is to set your plants outside, preferably on a mild overcast day or in the shade, for a set amount of time each day.
 Some gardeners recommend setting your plants out for an hour on the first day, two hours on the second day, and so on until it is time to transplant; however, we believe more care needs to be taken for the first few days.
 On the first day, we recommend letting your plants rest outside (still in their starter plugs or pots) for about thirty minutes to AT MOST an hour, checking on them every fifteen minutes.
 Upon any signs of wilting, burning, or shriveling, bring them back inside.
 We also recommend watering them substantially before placing them outdoors.